 Alaskan adventures come in all shapes and sizes, so if you’re planning a cruise to Alaska, there are countless options to select between.
-From massive ships nearly 1000’ long to Alaska small ship cruises, the Last Frontier offers something for every type of traveler.
+From massive ships nearly 1,000 feet long to Alaska small ship cruises, the Last Frontier offers something for every type of traveler.

 That said, there are distinct advantages to selecting small ship cruises to Alaska over larger boats.
 Smaller cruise boats are more intimate, helping you make friends and also connecting you with the water below — on large ships, it’s easy to forget that you’re even on the ocean; not so with small ship Alaska cruises.